Building A Martian House

 Ella Good and Nicki Kent

-Ella Good & Nicki Kent are collaborating with scientists, architects, and their local community in Bristol to design and plan the build of a functional Martian house.
+A collaboration with scientists, architects, and the artists' local community to design and plan the build of a functional Martian house.

 Ella & Nicki are currently collaborating with scientists, architects and their local community in Bristol to research, develop & design plans for a feasible house for humans on Mars.